NCSU-Libraries/annona/docs/storyboard.md

 <iiif-storyboard annotationlist="https://dnoneill.github.io/annotate/annotations/segins-004-list.json"></iiif-storyboard>
 ```
+Note: the vue, iiif-annotation.js and iiif-annotation.css need to be loaded only once, no matter how many storyboards are loaded.
+Multiple storyboards can be loaded on one page with the <iiif-storyboard> tag.
+An example of this can be seen here: [annotation storyboards](https://dnoneill.github.io/annotate/storyboard).

 This code is also customizable.
 Adding a configuration section to the code will provide a full screen experience.
 The fullscreen experience only works for one storyboard, unlike the regular experience which allows multiple storyboards to be inserted into a page.
 An example can be seen here: [fullscreen example]({{site.baseurl}}/fullscreen).
 The example has all three options as true.
 They are interchangeable, any combination will work.